dylanrdrake/vim/README.md

 ## Plugins
 - AsyncRun for running terminal commands.
+Outputs to quickfix. vimrc remaps open Quickfix toggle to spacebar.
 - Paredit for easy expression editing in Clojure
 - Fireplace for Clojure REPL
 - RainbowParenthesis to make it easier to read lisp expressions.